vvb333007/espshell/README.md

 NOTE:
 -----
 This shell is about hardware.
-Thats why ere are no commands like "ping" or any other higher level commands.
+Thats why here are no commands like "ping" or any other higher level commands.
 There are million commands to implement but I only implement those i use in my debugging/development process.
 What commands I miss right now is triggers & pattern generation :).
 Also I try to keep it small: it is just 1 file and I want to